Cataracts by Dr. Myron Lewyckyj

-Since cataract is often a gradual process that occurs over a period of many years, people may be more or less aware of the effects that cataract formation has had on their vision.
+Since cataract formation is often a gradual process that occurs over a period of many years, people may be more or less aware of the effects that cataract formation has had on their vision.
 Additionally, a person's activities or work environment, recreational hobbies, etc., may determine what level of cataract constitutes a significant interference for them.
-These days besides just attempting to safely and effectively remove a cataract and replace it with an implant, we also have at our disposal a variety of options for improving the overall refractive state of the eye and decreasing a person's dependence on eyeglasses.
+These days, in addition to attempting to safely and effectively remove a cataract and replace it with an implant, we also have at our disposal a variety of options for improving the overall refractive state of the eye and decreasing a person's dependence on eyeglasses.

 All of these factors might be considered in developing a strategy to optimally influence and improve a patient's vision.

-I am proud to offer to my patients the most comprehensive and state of the art choices when it comes to cataract.
+I am proud to offer to my patients the most comprehensive and state of the art choices when it comes to cataract treatment.